PPBDS/tutorial.helpers/vignettes/details.md

 ### Current Process

-This function was suggested by Preceptor for simpler user experience in long tutorials that require pipe-building across multiple exercises.
-There were 2 main options in achieving this.

-First was to have the code of the current exercise automatically copied to user clipboards when clicking the `"Run Code"` button.

-Second was to have the code of the current exercise automatically copied and pasted to the next exercise chunk after some simplified action.

-After a swift response from user grrrck on this [RStudio Community Thread](https://community.rstudio.com/t/learnr-clipboard-extension/107812), a clearer direction was laid out.
-I implemented the answer suggested but Preceptor pointed out that a lot of copy/pasting from the tutorial-maker's side was required.
-The problem then was how to minimize the amount of code needed to be repeatedly copied/pasted.
-Since the answer suggested used actionButtons from Shiny which had little room for customization, we thought there wasn't a way to know which exercise was locally close to the button.

-Therefore, I created a second version that was a bit "brute-force" by having arguments for the code chunks that had the actionButtons, then reading the file itself to find those arguments and extract the labels of the exercise.
-But that was still a lot of code to copy/paste and God forbid someone wants to insert a new exercise at the beginning because you'll have to manually change so many exercise names that come after.

-Here I realized that I don't have to use Shiny's actionButtons and can just use normal html buttons with trigger events that call a javascript function, which can directly communicate with the Shiny server, thus finally reaching the current version.
-Now no more exercise-specific information needs to be specified, only the exact same button for each exercise.

-That means that in order to implement copy-pasting for an exercise, you need to add the line `<button onclick = "transfer_code(this)">Copy previous code</button>` either before or after the exercise that you want to copy-paste to.
+In order to implement copy-pasting for an exercise, you need to add the line `<button onclick = "transfer_code(this)">Copy previous code</button>` either before or after the exercise that you want to copy-paste to.
 This will add a button that looks like this:

 ![plot of chunk unnamed-chunk-5](images/copy-button.png)